mjmotojohnson/P4Flex/docs/QUICKSTART.md

 to get a quick copy of source and build assets.
 By using NetApp Snapshot and FlexClone technologies  a new workspace can be created in minutes instead of hours.

-I want to introduce you to CodeEasy, NetApp's methodology for DevOps.
-CodeEasy utilizes NetApp's FlexClone technology to save TB of Developer workspaces and save developers hours of time by reducing the time to checkout and build their workspaces.
-NetApp's own internal DevOps team has been using CodeEasy for 7 years and we have recently packaged up CodeEasy into an Toolkit for easy adoption by our customers.
+I want to introduce you to Perforce P4 Flex, NetApp's methodology for DevOps.
+P4 Flex utilizes NetApp's FlexClone technology to save TB of Developer workspaces and save developers hours of time by reducing the time to checkout and build their workspaces.
+NetApp's own internal DevOps team has been using FlexClone technology in thier software build/release flow for over 7 years and we have recently packaged up P4 Flex into an Toolkit for easy adoption by our customers.

-CodeEasy is a methodology for DevOps which utilizes NetApp?s SnapShot and FlexClone technologies to dramatically save developer checkout and build time while also significantly decreasing storage usage.
-The CodeEasy Toolkit utilizes the NetApp Manageabilitys SDK to automate the steps required to create and manage developer FlexClone workspaces.
-The best thing is CodeEasy fits into most DevOps environments with little to no changes.
+P4 Flex is a methodology for DevOps which utilizes NetApp?s SnapShot and FlexClone technologies to dramatically save developer checkout and build time while also significantly decreasing storage usage.
+The P4 Flex Toolkit utilizes the NetApp Manageabilitys SDK to automate the steps required to create and manage developer FlexClone workspaces.
+The best thing is P4 Flex fits into most DevOps environments with little to no changes.

-The CodeEasy Toolkit is so easy, that within 2 hours , you can see both the time and storage savings found by utilizing NetApp technologies.
-By trying a few scripts from any code management tool (git, svn, perforce or any home grown system), and using NetApp?s FlexClone technology (which you already use), we can accelerate dev-to-production cycles, and minimize the resources needed for every dev/test environment, lowering the toll on the storage system and allowing you to run more such systems in parallel.
+The P4 Flex broker is so easy, that within 2 hours , you can see both the time and storage savings found by utilizing NetApp technologies.
+The P4 Flex broker can accelerate dev-to-production cycles, and minimize the resources needed for every dev/test environment, lowering the toll on the storage system and allowing you to run more such systems in parallel.
 It also makes cleanup much faster and tighter.

 A few examples:
-- NetApp's internal SW organization has been using CodeEasy for over 7 year.
+- NetApp's internal SW organization has been using FlexClones in their Dev flow for over 7 year.
-  Our figures show that using CodeEast saves roughly 100 man years per year.
+  Our figures show that using FlexClones saves roughly 100 man years per year.

 - A Silicon Valley network chip manufacturer was able to reduce their checkout and build time from about 55 minutes to 5 minutes and at the save time save an average of 200GB